-We are currently working on a project entitled “Displaced”.
-This seeks to explore the experience of living as a Palestinian refugee or displaced person in Palestine and the diaspora.
+Our project Displaced explored the experience of living as a Palestinian refugee or displaced person in Palestine and the diaspora.

 We showed this throughout August in this year’s Edinburgh Festival Fringe, and then took it to Inverness and Lochinver in the north of Scotland, where it was received to great acclaim.

 In December 2017 this exhibition also appeared in Gaza City, and we hope to show it in Ramallah in due course.

 It has recently appeared once more in Edinburgh this time in the Upright Gallery during January, and will then be on show throughout the month of February at Arbroath Library in the east of Scotland.

 For future venues and dates check out our Facebook page https://www.facebook.com/nppalestine/